Lindi Region: Industry

-Fisheries and Forestry
+Fisheries and forestry

 Between Sudi village in the south of the Lindi district and Marendego village in the north of Kilwa, Lindi Region has the longest coastline in the country at 287 kilometers long.
-Lindi also has some of the most productive fish stocks in Tanzania.
-Only 876 out of 224,316 households (0.4 percent) engaged in fish farming activities.
+Lindi also has some of the most productive fish stocks in Tanzania, but only a paltry 876 out of 224,316 households (0.4 percent) engaged in fish farming activities.
 Fish farming is primarily done in rural areas, with some urban areas as well.
 In addition, it was noted that 22.1 percent of households engaged in fish farming were urban and 77.9 percent were rural.

-The region has more than 2,430 registered fishing vessels (most are dugout canoes and dhow).
-There are over 11,523 fishermen registered in the Lindi region.
-The fishing is done is organised into 28 fishing groups. currently, there are 6 groups in Kilwa district, 14 in Lindi Town, and 8 in Lindi district.
+The region has more than 2,430 registered fishing vessels (most are dugout canoes and dhow) and over 11,523 registered fishermen.
+The fishing done is organised into 28 fishing groups.
+Currently, there are six groups in Kilwa district, fourteen in Lindi Town, and eight in Lindi district.
 Aquaculture is significant in the region with 125 saltwater fish farms and 148 freshwater fish farms.

 Fish stocking in man-made dams, sea weed farming, and fishing in the ocean, rivers, and dams are all part of the region's fishing industry.
 The Indian Ocean, River Lukuredi, Lake Rutamba, and dams are the region's natural water sources, which all support fishing.

 People who live near the water produce seaweed, hence the ocean's presence encourages seaweed cultivation as a source of income in the Lindi district, Lindi municipality, and Kilwa.
 Spinosum (red sea weed) and cotonii are the two forms of sea weed that are generated in greater quantities in the Lindi region (green sea weed).
 However, a variety of issues, including a drop in seaweed prices and illnesses, are causing a yearly fall in seaweed yield.

 Lindi is one of the most forested regions in Tanzania with 57.17% of the region being covered in forests.
 38% of these forested lands are within Nyerere National Park and Selous Game Reserve.
 Moreover, 6% of land in the Lindi Region is part of the National Forest Reserves.
 In addition, 12% of the forests are managed under village forest reserves.
 Sustainable honey production is an area the government is exploring commercial interests in the forest reserves.